IhorHorchakov/kafka-multi-node-cluster/README.md

 A common error when publishing records is setting the same key or null key for all records, which results in all records ending up in the same partition and you get an unbalanced topic.

-An acknowledgment (`ACK`) is a signal passed between communicating processes to signify acknowledgment, i.e., receipt of the message sent.
+An acknowledgment (`acks`) is a signal passed between communicating processes to signify acknowledgment, i.e., receipt of the message sent.
 The ack-value is a producer configuration parameter in Apache Kafka and can be set to the following values:

 * acks=0 The producer never waits for an acknowledgment from the broker.
 No guarantee can be made that the broker has received the message.
 This setting provides lower latency and higher throughput at the cost of much higher risk of message loss.
 * acks=1 The producer gets an ack after the leader has received the record and respond without awaiting a full acknowledgment from all followers.
 The message will be lost only if the leader fails immediately after acknowledging the record, but before the followers have replicated it.
 This setting is the middle ground for latency, throughput, and durability.
 It is slower but more durable than acks=0.